KilledByAPixel/OS13k/README.md

  - *HTML tags and ',' can not used in trophy data, it will apper garbled*
  - When a new trophy is unlocked or the message is changed a popup will automatically appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
- - You can use tophies to unlock stuff!
-Use OS13k.GetTrophy to check if player has a trophy
+ - *You can use tophies to unlock stuff!* Use OS13k.GetTrophy to check if player has a trophy
- - *Keep your trophy names and messages short!*
+ - *Keep your trophy names and messages short!
+Experiment with fun ideas and icons*
  - Trophies can be tested and cleared with the System/Test tool
  - You can even add unnamed trophies with just an icon and message